Early Learning Solutions

 Quality early learning for every child

-However, only 5 states today meet all of NIEER’s quality benchmarks, meaning most children lack access to programs with proven standards for curriculum and teacher preparation.
+Only six states meet all of NIEER’s quality benchmarks, meaning most children lack access to programs with proven standards for curriculum and teacher preparation.
 This marks a pivotal moment to act boldly to expand public preschool quality, not just access.
 The Gates Foundation is investing more than $90 million over four years to help reach this goal.

 2.5 million

-Nationally, nearly 2.5 million students enroll in public pre-K and Head Start programs.
+Nationally, nearly 2.5 million children enroll in public pre-K and Head Start programs—representing about half of all 4-year-old children.

 80%